Blog

 We're not doing something exotic.
 We're applying a published screening method to a question nobody else is systematically answering for residential tap water.

-If you want to see the method in action on your own water, order a test kit.
+If you want to run this method on your own water, use an at-home microplastics test kit — $50, two tests per kit, and you stain, filter, and count the particles yourself in about 15 minutes.
 Every result gets added to the map — building the first open dataset of microplastic contamination in LA's drinking water.

 References: